Opticos/OpenInWSL-Source/docs/index.md

 ### Frequently Asked Questions ###
-*  Does OpenInWSL work on Windows 10 versions older than 2004? *Yes, now that Microsoft has made WSL2 compatible with older versions of Windows 10, GWSL can run on them too.
-To run GWSL on older versions of Windows 10, you will need to install WSL2.*
+*  Does OpenInWSL work on Windows 10 versions older than 2004? *Yes, now that Microsoft has made WSL2 compatible with older versions of Windows 10, OpenInWSL can run on them too.
+To run OpenInWSL on older versions of Windows 10, you will need to install WSL2.*
 *  Why aren't there more questions? *We are woking on this...
 Not many questions have been asked frequently enough to put here.
 Start asking!*